Everything you need to know about visiting the Iguazu Falls in Argentina

 If you have more time and would like to travel through the countryside of Argentina, we can arrange a private transfer by car.
 Your driver can stop at interesting sites along the way, and you’ll break up the journey with an overnight stay.

-Important information about visiting Iguazu National Park
+Important Information About Visiting Iguazu National Park

-Opening hours
+Opening Hours

 Argentina's Iguazu National Park is open every day of the year.
 You can enter the park between 8am and 4:30pm, and stay inside the park until 6pm.

-Entrance fees
+Entrance Fees

 If you are a resident of Argentina, Brazil, Paraguay, Uruguay or Venezuela, you will have a cheaper ticket price, although you must present your passport or national identification at the ticket office.

-The cost includes access to the Lower and Upper Circuit, Devil’s Throat, ferry to San Martin Island, the Macuco Trail and Arrechea Waterfall, the Green Trail, the Nature Interpretation Centre and unlimited rides on the Ecological Jungle Train.
+The cost includes access to the Lower and Upper Circuit, Devil’s Throat, ferry to San Martin Island, the Macuco Trail and Arrechea Waterfall, the Green Trail, the Nature Interpretation Center and unlimited rides on the Ecological Jungle Train.

 After your first day, be sure to revalidate your ticket at the ticket office, as this gives you a 50% discount on your second consecutive day at the park.